oracle/dotnet-db-samples/samples/README.txt

 Connection String Builder
 =========================
-Sample 1: Demonstrates how to use the ConnectionStringBuilder class.
+Sample 1: Demonstrates how to use the OracleConnectionStringBuilder class.

 Data Reader
 ===========